guillermotti/terraform-github-modules/README.md

 ## Create admins

-1. Edit admins/admins.tf to create any admin to the org.
+1. Edit admins/admins.tf to create any admin to the organization.
 2. Run the following commands:

 ```sh